PLANTAR FASCIITIS (HEEL/ARCH PAIN)

 KNEE PAIN (PATELLOFEMORAL PAIN SYNDROME)

-A Morton’s neuroma occurs between the 3rd and 4th toes where two nerve branches join- between the other toes there is only one nerve branch- which can cause compression and irritation of the nerve.
-It can happen in people with very flexible feet, foot deformities such as bunions or in people wear pointed or tight-fitting shoes.
+A Morton’s neuroma occurs generally between the 3rd and 4th toes where two nerve branches join- between the other toes there is only one nerve branch- which can cause compression and irritation of the nerve.
+It can occur in people with very flexible feet, foot deformities such as bunions or in people who wear pointed or tight-fitting shoes.
 This compression of the nerve branch can lead to a burning pain, numbness/tingling or the feeling as if standing on something inside the shoe or sock.
 Pain usually comes on gradually and can be diagnosed on clinical assessment with a conclusive diagnosis by ultrasound/MRI.
 Treatment options include changes to footwear, temporary padding and strapping or orthotics designed to offload the specific area.
 In certain cases, steroid injections or surgery are required.